draevin/mswep/README.md

 If the player believes a cell contains a mine, they can mark it with a star for identification later, and to prevent accidentally uncovering that cell using the given format: `*X.Y`

-(Note: Markings can be removed by repeating this process on a given cell)
+(Note: Markings can be removed by repeating this command on a given cell)

 The game will end in victory when all mines are marked, or by isolating the mines when all empty cells are uncovered.